newtondev/inidb-linux/README.md

 @inidb Arma 3 extension for Linux by LimpinBizkit (http://steamcommunity.com/id/kratosza).
 A simple server-side database extension using INI files on Linux.

-A simple server-side database extension using INI files.
-A port of the project found here: https://github.com/code34/-inidbi
+A port to Linux C++ of the project (Windows VC) found here https://github.com/code34/-inidbi by:
+* nicolas_boiteux@yahoo.fr
+* SicSemperTyrannis

 This is still under development with no release at this time.
 Will keep you posted.